Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 rename #chat to #gameRoom later ? possibly
 <b> mark username and roomname when user joins a room
-switch focus to #m once joining room
+switch focus to #m once joining room when logged in --- focus lobbyname form field!

 Mark the actual user in a userlist once connected for itself?